guildai/guild.ai/pages/index.md

     <h4>Manage Experiments</h4>
     <p>

-      Guild automatically captures every detail of your training runs as unique experiments.
-All you do is run your script and Guild takes care of the rest.
+      Guild automatically captures the details of your training runs as unique experiments.
+Simply run your script and Guild takes care of the rest.

     </p>
   </div>